-- (2) (A) "Homeless" has the same meaning as defined in Section 725 of the federal McKinney-Vento Homeless Assistance Act (42 U.S.C.
-Sec.
-11434a), as it read on December 31, 2015. - (B) "Homeless youth" means a person who is 24 years of age or younger and who has been determined to be homeless at any time during the current calendar year, and "former homeless youth" means a person who is 24 years of age or younger, and who, while not currently homeless, has been determined to be homeless, at any time in the immediately preceding six calendar years, by any of the following: - (i) A homeless services provider, as that term is defined in paragraph (3) of subdivision (d) of Section 103577 of the Health and Safety Code. - (ii) The director of a federal TRIO program or Gaining Early Awareness and Readiness for Undergraduate Programs program, or a designee of that director. - (iii) A financial aid administrator for an institution of higher education. - (c) This section shall remain in effect only until January 1, 2017, 2020, and as of that date is repealed, unless a later enacted statute, that is enacted before January 1, 2017, 2020, deletes or extends that date. - SEC.
-3. Section 67003.5 is added to the Education Code, to read: - 67003.5. (a) A postsecondary educational institution that is a "qualifying institution," as defined in Section 69432.7, shall do both of the following: - (1) Designate a Homeless and Foster Student Liaison within the institution's financial aid office.
-The Homeless and Foster Student Liaison shall be responsible for understanding the provisions of the federal Higher Education Act pertaining to independent student status and financial aid eligibility of current and former foster youth and unaccompanied homeless youth and former homeless youth, and shall assist these students in applying
+means a person who is 24 years of age or younger, and who, while not currently homeless, has been determined to be homeless, at any time in the immediately preceding six calendar years, by any of the following:

+- (i) A homeless services provider, as that term is defined in paragraph (3) of subdivision (d) of Section 103577 of the Health and Safety Code. - (ii) The director of a federal TRIO program or Gaining Early Awareness and Readiness for Undergraduate Programs program, or a designee of that director. - (iii) A financial aid administrator for an institution of higher education. - (c) This section shall remain in effect only until January 1, 2020, and as of that date is repealed, unless a later enacted statute, that is enacted before January 1, 2020, deletes or extends that date. - SEC.
+3. Section 67003.5 is added to the Education Code, to read: - 67003.5. (a) A postsecondary educational institution that is a "qualifying institution," as defined in Section 69432.7, shall do both of the following: - (1) Designate a staff member who is employed within the financial aid office, or another appropriate office or department, of the institution to serve as the Homeless and Foster Student Liaison.
+The Homeless and Foster Student Liaison shall be responsible for understanding the provisions of the federal Higher Education Act pertaining to financial aid eligibility of current and former foster youth and unaccompanied homeless youth, and for identifying services available and appropriate for enrolled students who fall under one or more of these categories.
+The liaison shall assist these students in applying for and receiving federal and state financial aid and available services. - (2) Inform current and prospective students of the institution about student financial aid and other assistance available to homeless youth and current and former foster youth, including their eligibility as independent students under Section 1087vv of the federal Higher Education Act, as that section read on December 31, 2015. - 38 (b) The Regents of the University of California are requested 39 to adopt policies that are, to the extent that is feasible, equivalent 40 to the provisions of subdivision (a).